harvard-cs263/harvard-cs263.github.io/rst/writeup-reverse-engineering.rst

 .. important::

-    Before submitting, make sure all your work is committed and pushed to the submission branch of your repository, and make sure the Travis_ build is passing for your pull request.
-You can verify by going to your Pull Request and verifying that the latest Travis build shows a green checkmark.
+    Before submitting, make sure all your work is committed and pushed to the submission branch of your repository, and make sure the Github Actions build is passing for your pull request.
+You can verify by going to your Pull Request and verifying that the latest Github Actions build shows a green checkmark.

 The title of your PR can be whatever, and the comment can be left blank (or non-blank if you have a note for the grader).

 If you need to edit your submission before the deadline, just commit and push your new changes to the submission branch.
-The pull request will be automatically updated with those commits (of course, be sure to check the GitHub pull request page to verify).
+The pull request will be automatically updated with those commits (of course, be sure to check the Github pull request page to verify).

 .. caution::